 I've sort of become a snob when it comes to burgers.
+I used to be fine with just good meat and a little salt and pepper but now I just crave full on flavor.
 They have to be seasoned well and have a little je ne sais quoi...

 Since earlier this week I posted a sweet potato fries recipe with a spicy mayo sauce, I figured it would only be appropriate to add a companion to this paleo pub burger.
 It is hands down one of my favorites.
 It's basic and simple but the special something comes from Dijon mustard.
 It's a recipe I make often, regardless of time of year.
 I have no problem grilling with a flashlight.